RIGPCS

 All Releases:

-We published in several journals such as Japanese Journal of Applied Physics; Spectrochimica Acta Part B; Applied Spectroscopy; Journal of Applied Physics; Applied Physics B; Analytical Chemistry; Analytical and Bioanalytical Chemistry; IEEE Transaction of Information Science and Application; Journal of Bioinformatics; Journal of Mathematics and Statistics; International Journal of Quality, Statistics, and Reliability; International Review on Computers and Software
+We published in several journals such as Japanese Journal of Applied Physics; Spectrochimica Acta Part B; Applied Spectroscopy; Journal of Applied Physics; Applied Physics B; Analytical Chemistry; Analytical and Bioanalytical Chemistry; IEEE Transaction of Information Science and Application; Journal of Bioinformatics; Journal of Mathematics and Statistics; International Journal of Quality, Statistics, and Reliability; International Review on Computers and Software. - Articles

 The group accepted some grants such as from The Abdus Salam International Center for Theoretical Physics – Trieste; Int.
 Research & Advanced Science and Technology – USA; Hong Kong Association for Manufacturing.
 Some grants and scholarships offerings can be accessed here.